portasynthinca3/ppfun2/README.md

     1. Windows.
 [Download](https://www.python.org/downloads/) an installer.
 Run it.
 Be sure to check the `Add Python to PATH` checkmark on the first screen.
     2. Linux.
 Depends on your distribution and the packet manager you use.
 For most popular distros including Ubuntu it's `sudo apt install python`, for Manjaro it's `sudo pacman -S python`.
 3. Open the terminal/command line
+4. Install the libraries: `pip install websockets opencv-python colorama playsound`
+    1. note: I might have forgotten some libraries.
+In this case, if the program displays a message like `no module named xyz`, please run `pip install xyz` (`xyz` being the module name), and report this to me.
-4. Navigate to the directory you unpacked the archive in step 1 into.
+5. Navigate to the directory you unpacked the archive in step 1 into.
 You can do that using the `cd` command.
-5. Run the bot: `python ppfun2.py`.
+6. Run the bot: `python ppfun2.py`.
-6. Follow the instructions.
+7. Follow the instructions.
 Don't close the command line or the terminal while the bot is running.
 You still can minimize it, however.
-7. When you hear a breaking pickaxe sound from Minecraft, open PixelPlanet in your browser and place a pixel somewhere.
+8. When you hear a breaking pickaxe sound from Minecraft, open PixelPlanet in your browser and place a pixel somewhere.
 You will be asked to enter CAPTCHA.
 Enter it, return to the command line/terminal and hit the Enter key.

 # It doesn't work
 It would be nice if you could send me the exact text the bot outputs through Issues on GitHub, in Discord (`portasynthinca3#1746`), or through E-Mail (`portasynthinca3@gmail.com`).
 Feature requests are also accepted.